nathanielgreen/Project-Skeletons/css-single-page-app/README.md

 ## How it works

-It essentially just switches the `visibility` and `opacity` values when moving to a different view.
+It essentially just switches the `visibility` and `opacity` CSS values when moving to a different view.

-The `switchSection` function is triggered by the jQuery click even on any element with `button` as its class.
+The `switchSection` function is triggered by the jQuery click event on any element with `button` as its class.

-The jQuery click event passes the id as an string arguement (in this example, the string is truncated as every button for view switching is labelled with the id `button-divX`).
+The jQuery click event passes the id as a string arguement (in this example, the string is truncated as every button for view switching is labelled with the id `button-divX`).